 Pseudo-R2.
 This statistic is the ratio of the variance of predicted values divided by the variance of observed values.
 It is best to think of it as portion of the variance in observed value explained by the predictions.
 This statistic ranges from 0 to 1, with 1 indicating a perfect prediction.

 Hosmer-Lemshow tests.
 In this test, data are organized into strata.
-The cases are listed in order of predictions and cases that are adjacent are combined until 10 or 20 cases fall in each stratum.
+The cases are listed in order of predictions, and cases that are adjacent are combined until 10 or 20 cases fall in each stratum.
 Each stratum represents a particular combination of covariates.
 In each stratum, the difference of observed and predicted values provides an estimate of the residual.
 A chi-square test on the observed versus expected predictions within these strata provide the Hosmer-Lemshow test.

 [END BL]